 The interior of this car houses historical artifacts and is open to the public.
 Admission is free and you can visit this little museum every second and fourth Saturday of the month between noon and 3 pm.

 The Newport-Balboa Line was the first Pacific Electric line into Orange County.
-It ran down the coast from Long Beach.
+It ran down the coast from Long Beach to Newport Beach.

 The PE began reducing service on this line in the 1940s, and the last passenger run was in 1950.
-The once popular Red cars were replaced by automobiles.
+The once popular Red cars were replaced by automobiles and buses.